Order-invariant measures on causal sets: Examples

-{\bf Causet Processes with Independent Labels} Another special class of causet processes consists of those where, at every transition, the new random `label' $\xi_{k+1}$ in $[0,1]$ is chosen independently of the random down-set $\Delta_{k+1}$, and of all other labels, and where the distribution of $\Delta_{k+1}$ itself depends only on $<^{[k]}$.
+Another special class of causet processes consists of those where, at every transition, the new random ``label'' $\xi_{k+1}$ in $[0,1]$ is chosen independently of the random down-set $\Delta_{k+1}$, and of all other labels, and where the distribution of $\Delta_{k+1}$ itself depends only on $<^{[k]}$.

-In this case, the labels from $[0,1]$ play no essential role, and it is more natural to think of the elements as unlabelled, and to view a process as a Markov chain on the set of finite unlabelled causal sets.
-The csg models of Rideout and Sorkin~\cite{RS}, which include the random graph orders in Example~2, are of this type.
+In this case, the labels from $[0,1]$ play no essential role, and it is more natural to think of the elements as unlabeled, and to view a process as a Markov chain on the set of finite unlabeled causal sets.
+The csg models of Rideout and Sorkin~\cite{RS}, which include the random graph orders in Example~\ref{ex2}, are of this type.

-Let us be specific about how to realise the random graph order with parameter $p$ as an order-invariant causet process.
-The case $p=0$, where the random graph order is a.s.\ an antichain, as in Example~3, is included in this description.
+Let us be specific about how to realize the random graph order with parameter $p$ as an order-invariant causet process.
+The case $p=0$, where the random graph order is a.s.\ an antichain, as in Example~\ref{ex2}, is included in this description.

 From a state $(x_1\cdots x_k, <^{[k]})$, we make a transition to a state $(x_1 \cdots x_k x_{k+1}, <^{[k+1]})$, where $x_{k+1}$ is chosen uniformly at random from $[0,1]$, independent of any other choices.
 We choose a random subset $\Sigma$ of $[k]$, with each element of $[k]$ appearing in $\Sigma$ independently with probability~$p$.
-Now we define the down-set $D(k+1)$ to be the set of elements $i \in [k]$ with $i\le^{[k]}j$ for some $j \in \Sigma$.
+Now we define the down-set $D(k+1)$ to be the set of elements $i \in[k]$ with $i\le^{[k]}j$ for some $j \in\Sigma$.

 We showed in Section~\ref{sec:intro} that the probability that the random partial order $\prec_{[k]}$ is equal to a particular suborder $<^{[k]}$ of $[k]$ is given by $p^{c(<^{[k]})}(1-p)^{b(<^{[k]})}$, where $c(<^{[k]})$ is the number of covering pairs of $([k],<^{[k]})$, and $b(<^{[k]})$ is the number of incomparable pairs.
-Thus, for $B_1, \dots, B_k$ Borel sets in $[0,1]$, and $<^{[k]}$ a suborder of $[k]$, we have
+Thus, for $B_1, \ldots, B_k$ Borel sets in $[0,1]$, and $<^{[k]}$ a suborder of $[k]$, we have

 where $|\cdot|$ denotes Lebesgue measure.
-The product $|B_1|\cdots |B_k|$ is independent of the order of the $B_i$, and the quantity $p^{c(<^{[k]})}(1-p)^{b(<^{[k]})}$ is invariant under isomorphisms of the poset, so the measure $\mu$ is order-invariant.
+The product $|B_1|\cdots|B_k|$ is independent of the order of the $B_i$, and the quantity $p^{c(<^{[k]})}(1-p)^{b(<^{[k]})}$ is invariant under isomorphisms of the poset, so the measure $\mu$ is order-invariant.

 The two special cases discussed above are, in a way, two extremes.
 When we have a causal set process on a fixed causal set, the label of each element determines its down-set when it is introduced: in the case of causet processes with independent labels, the label and the down-set of an element are independent.